stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ## Second step - time series data analysis

-With the features we found in the previous step, we carry out time series analysis for the US mortality as a whole
+With the features we extracted the previous step, we carry out time series forecast for the US mortality

-As we have monthly Google Trend from the top five features and the annual data from IHME, we could apply Mixed Data Sampling Regression
+As we have monthly Google Trend from the top five features and the annual data from IHME, we could apply [Mixed Data Sampling Regression](https://cran.r-project.org/web/packages/midasr/midasr.pdf)

-The general idea is to aggregate higher frequency data and to predict the trend
+The general idea is to aggregate higher frequency data set and apply multivariate time series analysis

 ![Rplot.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/Rplot.png)